IgniteUI/igniteui-docfx/jp/components/overlay_styling.md

 In order to better explain how the theme is applied to the drop-down and its items, we need to first take some time to explain how Angular's [ViewEncapsulation](https://angular.io/guide/component-styles#view-encapsulation) works. `ViewEncapsulation` takes care of our styles being scoped to a certain part (component) of our application.
 As stated in the official Angular documentation, we can define what `ViewEncapsulation` is used by our component.
 For this example, we'll discuss the default one - `ViewEncapsulation.Emulated`.

 If we want our themes to affect only the elements under our example component, we need to properly scope the styles.
-The first thing we can do is move them to our example component's `scss` file, `overlay-styling.component.scss`.
+The first thing we can do is move all of the styles defined in the previous steps (including the [import statement](#including-styles)) to our component's `style` file, `overlay-styling.component.scss`.

 If we just move the `@include` statements in our component's style file, both of our drop-down's are styled with our custom theme - the `igx-drop-down-items` are *initialized* in our component's template and, even though they are placed under the document's `body` tag (by default), our component's scoped styles still apply to them.

 ### Managing Overlay Outlet